Florida has many gun-friendly laws—but you may still face severe consequences if you disobey those laws.

 At Mike G Law, we see a lot of clients who are charged with weapon-related offenses.
 One of the most common questions our team hears is, “Can you carry a loaded gun in your car in Florida?”

-In Florida, you can keep a firearm in your vehicle if you have a license to carry.
+In Florida, you can keep a firearm in your vehicle if you have a license to carry, or a Florida concealed carry license.
 You may also store a concealed firearm in the trunk or underneath a seat without a concealed carry permit under certain conditions.

 The legal technicalities of keeping a firearm in your vehicle change depending on whether or not you possess a concealed carry permit.